 - 1-1/2 pounds sliced deli ham

 - 1 cup cherry tomatoes, chopped

 - Cut loaf of bread in half lengthwise; hollow out top and bottom, leaving a 3/4-in. shell (discard removed bread or save for another use).
 Brush vinaigrette over bread halves.
 Layer spinach, ham, eggs, bacon, cheese and tomatoes on bread bottom.
 Replace top.
-Cut loaf in half lengthwise from top to bottom; cut crosswise five times to make 12 total pieces.
+Cut loaf in half lengthwise from top to bottom; cut crosswise 5 times to make 12 pieces.

 Nutrition Facts1 slice: 233 calories, 10g fat (3g saturated fat), 97mg cholesterol, 982mg sodium, 17g carbohydrate (3g sugars, 1g fiber), 18g protein.